-Maybe, just maybe, instead of submitting a proposal that is as perfect as you can make it, you should simply aim for a proposal that doesn’t make critical mistakes like:
+Maybe, just maybe, instead of submitting a proposal that is as perfect as you can make it, you should improve your defense and simply aim for a proposal that doesn’t make critical mistakes like:

 - Compliance failures that get you thrown out